‘The Walking Dead’: Norman Reedus Offers Hints About The Season 10 Finale’s ‘Super War Battle’

 “It’s going to be an epic battle,” Reedus told Entertainment Weekly.
 “It’s like a full-on Game of Thrones super war battle.”

-Now, Reedus explained just how huge that battle was likely to be.
-He stated that cast and crew went above and beyond in order to deliver on the episode and it was reminiscent of the sort of grueling filming that HBO underwent for its Battle of Winterfell in Season 8.
+Reedus explained just how huge that face-off was likely to be.
+He stated that cast and crew went above and beyond in order to deliver on the episode.
+The actor added that it was reminiscent of the sort of grueling filming that HBO underwent for its Battle of Winterfell in Season 8 of GoT.

 “It was a lot of fun to shoot.
 But we really pushed the crew and pushed the actors on that one.
 Everyone really had to dig deep because… talk about exhausting episodes!
 There were huge battle scenes until the wee hours of the morning consistently, and it looks so grand on an epic scale.
 Those battle scenes are going to be legendary.”